 Another way to figure out how to get rid of an old car is to donate your old car to charity.
 You can find a charity in your area that uses donated vehicles or sells them at auction to raise money and provide transportation services for those who need it most.

 This option is best if you don't need to get rid of your old car for cash and are merely looking to get rid of it for a good cause.
 If so, donating a junk car may be right for you.

 Pros: When you donate old car makes and models, you're getting rid of a car and doing something good for someone else.

-Cons: You won't get cash when you donate the car, but you may be able to write the value off on your taxes.
+Cons: You won't get cash when you donate the car, but you can write the value off your taxes.

-Helpful Tip: You should research charities before you donate old car models to make sure there won't be any surprises down the line when it comes time to get rid of your old car.
+Helpful Tip: You should research charities before you donate old car models to ensure there won't be any surprises when it comes time to get rid of your old car.